-MANCHESTER MUSIC FESTIVAL announces an exclusive one-week full scholarship workshop with WARREN JONES for four singers and one pianist, July 22-29, 2018.
-Participatns (age 20-30 as of July 1, 2018) will receive coaching and mentoring in opera and art song from Mr. Jones and Metropolitan Opera artists Elaine Alvarez, Renee Tatum, and Sidney Outlaw, and will perform in a concert at the end of their weeklong residency on beautiful Stratton Mountain in Vermont.
+MANCHESTER MUSIC FESTIVAL announces an exclusive ten day full scholarship workshop with WARREN JONES for four singers and one pianist, July 18-28, 2019.
+Participants (age 20-30 as of July 1, 2019) will receive coaching and mentoring in opera and art song from Mr. Jones and Mathilda Edge and will perform in a concert at the end of their residency on beautiful Stratton Mountain in Vermont.
 Housing with breakfast, as well as clean air and gorgeous scenery will all be provided; transportation will be the responsibility of the participants.
 We hope to see you in Vermont!

-Program includes a ticket to Manchester Music Festival’s “Night at The Opera” concert on July 28, 2018 performed by Warren Jones and the Metropolitan Opera singers coaching the workshop.
+Program includes a ticket to Manchester Music Festival’s “Night at The Opera” concert on July 27, 2019 performed by Warren Jones and the Opera singer coaching the workshop.

 Warren Jones, piano

 2019 Vocal Workshop Students